COMMISSIONED BY DANCERS OF THE METROPOLITAN OPERA

 V E L V E T

-Velvet is an ongoing choreographic exploration of texture.
+An exploration of texture.
 Where can we find softness in a harsh world?
 How do we find luxury as a state of consciousness?

-The first iteration of Velvet features four women.
+Velvet features four women.
 Two Metropolitan Opera Principal Dancers, Maria Phegan and Hsin-Ping Chang, are striking silhouettes in black stilettos.
 Given increasingly challenging tasks we see them struggle to maintain balance.

 Contributing to both the visual and sonic landscape, New York City Ballet Orchestra violinist Sarah Pratt plays soaring live violin over Alison's Clancy score; waves of distorted and delayed electric guitar.
 Alison follows Sarah around the stage holding a microphone to her violin and trying to move in alignment with Sarah's natural movement of playing.